 Agriculture is Armenia’s largest employer, with other significant sectors including construction and mining of non-ferrous metals.
 Armenian mines produce copper, zinc, gold and lead.
 The majority of Armenia's energy is produced with fuel imported from Russia, including gas and nuclear fuel for its nuclear power plant located at Metsamor.
-The plant was built in 1979 and generates 40 per cent of Armenia's electricity.
-The Armenian Government is planning to decommission the ageing Metsamor plant and build a new nuclear power station in its place.
 In 2009, following completion of a pipeline, Iran began exporting gas to Armenia.
 Armenia also uses hydroelectricity to meet its energy needs.

-Australia recognised Armenia on 26 December 1991 and established diplomatic relations on 15 January 1992.
-Australia's Ambassador to Moscow is accredited to Yerevan.
+Australia recognised Armenian independence on 26 December 1991 and established diplomatic relations on 15 January 1992.
+Australia's Ambassador in Moscow is accredited to Armenia.
 There is no Armenian Government representation in Australia.

 The 2016 census recorded 19,241 people in Australia who claim Armenian ancestry.
 Migrants of Armenian ancestry have come to Australia from a number of countries other than Armenia itself, including Egypt, Lebanon, Syria, Jordan, Israel, Turkey and India.
 Migration to Australia began in the second half of the nineteenth century.
-The peak period of migration occurred a century later in the 1960s.
+The peak period of migration occurred in the 1960s.

 High Level Visits

 In March 2015 then-Armenian Minister for Diaspora, Ms Hranush Hakobyan, visited Australia.
-Then-Armenian Foreign Minister, Mr Edward Nalbandian visited Australia in August 2012 and the Prime Minister's Special Envoy to Eastern Europe, the Balkans and the Caucasus Dr Russell Trood visited Armenia in June 2012.
-The Hon Mr Joe Hockey MP, visited Armenia in November 2005 as Minister for Human Services, and the Hon Joel Fitzgibbon MP visited in 2006.
-The Australian Minister for Immigration and Multicultural and Indigenous Affairs, the Hon Philip Ruddock MP, visited Armenia in September 2003.
-In October 2005, former Armenian Foreign Minister His Excellency Mr Vartan Oskanian visited Australia.
+Then-Armenian Foreign Minister, Mr Edward Nalbandian, visited Australia in August 2012.
+The then-Prime Minister's Special Envoy to Eastern Europe, the Balkans and the Caucasus, Dr Russell Trood, visited Armenia in June 2012.
+The Hon Joe Hockey MP visited Armenia in November 2005 as then Minister for Human Services, and the Hon Joel Fitzgibbon MP visited in 2006.

 Bilateral economic and trade relationship

-Two-way trade between Australia and Armenia is modest, but increasing.
-In 2013 total merchandise trade was worth approximately A$6 million.
-Australian exports were worth A$5.4 million, predominantly specialised machinery and parts, and also telecom equipment and parts.
-Imports from Armenia were valued at A$561,000 and consisted mainly of clothing and footwear.
+Two-way trade between Australia and Armenia is modest.
+Total merchandise trade in 2016-17 was $1.95 million.
+Australian exports were worth $1.44 million, predominantly consisting of telecommunications equipment.
+Imports to Australia from Armenia were valued at $507,000 and consisted mainly of clothing.